-Winter weather is latest snag for vaccine rollout
+Winter weather is latest snag for lagging vaccine rollout

 “If you don’t get it within the 21 or 28 days, that’s OK,” Bratzler said.
 “Just go ahead and get it as soon as you can.”

-In Texas, where at least five people were killed Thursday in a massive pileup on an icy interstate, Dallas’ largest vaccination site was ordered shut down after consultation with the National Weather Service, said Dallas County Judge Clay Jenkins, the county’s top administrator.
+In Texas, where at least six people were killed Thursday in a massive pileup on an icy interstate, Dallas’ largest vaccination site was ordered shut down after consultation with the National Weather Service, said Dallas County Judge Clay Jenkins, the county’s top administrator.

 In Missouri, wind chills in the single digits was a big factor in postponing mass vaccination drive-throughs being operated by the National Guard.